KyleWilliford/bemore/README.md

 # slackboat chat bot

 # What is this?
 This is a server for a Slack chat bot.
 This server processes commands at specific RESTful paths.
-The paths and methods are listed below.
+There is a Slackboat bot distribution that will call these services.
+The api paths and methods are listed at the end of this file.

 For ease of development locally, use ngrok: https://ngrok.com/
 ---